 Common Reading Program – Ongoing Events

-Continue to engage with the Common Reading Program 2016 selection, Just Mercy: A Story of Justice and Redemption, throughout the year with a variety of programs and events at the University.
+Continue to engage with the Common Reading Program 2017 selection, Between the World and Me, throughout the year with a variety of programs and events at the University.
 This Calendar of Events will be updated with details for new events as they are confirmed.

 Pack Connections Groups

 Entering a university alongside more than 4,000 new classmates can be overwhelming.
 Pack Connections groups are a new way for you to make NC State feel like home, meet more people, and get involved on campus in a smaller, tight knit community!
 Each group led by two upper-class students will meet once a week on campus for dinner during the fall semester and attend some of NC State’s and Raleigh’s signature events and traditions.

 I am #NCState21

 I am #NCState20 is a collaborative Instagram account showcasing the uniquely original NC State Class of 2020!
 This project serves to not only chronicle the first-year transition to the University, but to celebrate what makes NC State such an innovative and creative place to call … home.

 Out-of-State Student Labor Day Excursion

 If you are on campus during the Labor Day holiday weekend, join New Student Programs for a trip to Falls Lake State Park.
 The trip will include a 4-hour kayaking tour, lunch, and an opportunity to get to know other new students.

 First-Year Alternative Service Break Trip

 Join New Student Programs and the Center for Student Leadership, Ethics, and Public Service (CSLEPS) for an Alternative Service Break (ASB) trip to the North Carolina mountains!
 A 12-person team of first-year students will have the opportunity to engage in service around the environmental, economic, and sociopolitical issues surrounding Blue Ridge Parkway in Asheville, NC during Fall Break (October 6-9, 2016).

 Multicultural Student Affairs Peer Mentor Program